 Vaginal itching, redness and irritation, odorless cottage-cheese-like discharge… Never a good time to see… until maybe when you’re trying to conceive?

-Though this may be one of the more uncommon signs of pregnancy in its earliest stages (yeast infections are more common in the second trimester), it’s one Mother Nature generously gifted me with.
-LIKE CLOCKWORK around week 4.
-Super fun.
+Though this may be one of the more uncommon signs of pregnancy in its earliest stages (yeast infections are generally more common in the second trimester), it’s one Mother Nature generously gifted me with.

 Quick relief from an infection caused by yeast can be found using olive oil and essential oils.
 I wouldn’t advise you to put essential oils in or near your vagina if you suspect you might be pregnant, but even straight olive oil can bring some level of relief and is safe to use in pregnancy.